Jose Siri Player Props: Rays vs. Tigers

 Jose Siri At The Plate

+- In 59.7% of his 72 games this season, Siri has picked up at least one hit.
+He's also had 11 multi-hit games.

-- In 26.8% of his games this season, he has hit a long ball, and 7.6% of his trips to the plate.
+- In 27.8% of his games this year, he has hit a long ball, and 7.8% of his trips to the plate.

-- Siri has driven in a run in 28 games this year (39.4%), including 11 games with more than one RBI (15.5%).
-He has also driven in three or more of his team's runs in two contests.
+- In 40.3% of his games this year, Siri has picked up at least one RBI.
+In 12 of those games (16.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

+- He has scored in 47.2% of his games this season, with two or more runs scored in 11.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.